 Again set in the ice-cream tin and freeze overnight.
 After a few hours, you can check to see if there are any crystals forming.
 If there are then churn the ice cream once and set it again.

 Before serving let the tin stand for 5 minutes to soften slightly, then scoop and serve this yummylicious No-Cook No Churn Mango Ice Cream with chunks of mango on it.

-If you live in the tropics like I do then you should not let the tin stand for 5 minutes as it will melt fast like mine did.
+If you live in the tropics as I do then you should not let the tin stand for 5 minutes as it will melt fast as mine did.